 I find garlic confit to be one of the most beautiful things you can cook.
 Confit is a French cooking technique where something is cooked in lots of fat at a low heat and for a very long time.
-For most part, the fat is usually an animals fat such as duck or butter however, when making garlic confit a high quality extra virgin olive oil such as Rich Glen Olive Oil, is a must.
+You’re probably most familiar with duck confit.
+While duck confit is made by slow cooking the duck in its own fat, garlic confit is made with butter or, my personal preference, a high quality extra virgin olive oil.
+For this reason, I have used Rich Glen Olive Oil.
+You can confit absolutely anything you like from tomato confit to salmon confit by using this technique.

 If you have any questions or would like to leave a review, please do so here!
 I always love answering your food and recipe related questions and hearing your feedback on my recipes.